The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 Assuming you held the Project Management Professional certification, which is better -- "Project Management Professional" or the abbreviation "PMP"?

-Well, "PMP" (the blue line) beats "Project Management Professional" (the orange line) sufficiently to be the best bet to use (and the shortest - YEA!).
+Well, the abbreviation "PMP" beats the full term "Project Management Professional" sufficiently to be the best bet to use (and the shortest - YEA!).
 But, the term "Project Management Professional" is also popular and clearly defines the term.
 So, the smartest move would be to include both terms, and it can be done easily and gracefully like this --

 Project Management Professional (PMP)